Admission and Tuition Information

 The college atmosphere and level of academic work require that students be rising high school juniors or seniors.
 In other words, high school student applicants, typically 16-18 years old, must have completed their sophomore year and must not have begun college by the time the annual Institute session begins in June.

-Applicants must submit (by mail, email, or fax) four documents to be considered for admission to the Institute and these documents must be RECEIVED in our offices no later than March 1st for early decision and April 15th for regular decision:
+Applicants must submit four documents to be considered for admission to the Institute and these documents must be RECEIVED in our offices no later than March 1st for early decision and April 15th for regular decision:

-- A 3-5 page, double-spaced academic writing sample: Applicants should submit a paper written for a recent class.
+- A 3-5 page, double-spaced academic writing sample: Applicants should upload a paper written for a recent class.
 If you are requesting admission to a fiction or poetry course, you may also include creative writing samples.

 Completed applications, including teacher recommendation, transcript, and writing sample, are due in our offices no later than March 1st for early decision and April 15th for regular decision.
 There is no application fee.
 Accepted students must provide proof of health insurance before enrollment.

 Rhodes College welcomes applications from all persons and does not discriminate on the basis of gender, race, color, age, religion, disability or national and ethnic origin in its admissions policies, loan programs, or other college educational programs, policies and activities.